e-picas/wp-basic-bootstrap/docs/DEVELOPER_MANUAL.md

 Theme options, defaults & configuration
 ---------------------------------------

-The various configurations of the theme are embeded in the `includes/config/` sub-directory.
+The various configurations of the theme are embedded in the `includes/config/` sub-directory.
 You can load one of them using the `basicbootstrap_load_config( file_name )` function.
 You can access one of the `defaults` configuration entry (which is an array most of the time) with the `basicbootstrap_get_config( item_name )` function.